 As the only Ivy League University in New York City, Columbia's students are at the center of one of the most intellectually exciting academic communities in the world.
 There are many advantages - formal and informal.

-As a prospective applicant, I invite you to discover what I have learned since joining the program as its Director in 2002.
+As a prospective student, I invite you to discover what I have learned since joining the program as its Director in 2002.
 The DPT program is filled with faculty who love to teach a motivated student body, a faculty dedicated to maintaining the highest standards of education, research, patient care and involvement in the world around us.

-I look forward to receiving your application.
+On behalf of the Admissions Committee, we look forward to receiving your application.

 With best wishes,

 Associate Professor of Clinical Rehabilitation and Regenerative Medicine